-- 5.3 Each risk is scored based on likelihood and impact to allow prioritisation of the risks as High (Red), Medium (Amber), or Low (Green) with their ownership. - 5.4 The status of the 13 strategic risks currently identified is as follows:
+4.3 Each risk is scored based on likelihood and impact to allow prioritisation of the risks as High (Red), Medium (Amber), or Low (Green) with their ownership.

-No: Risk Rating Likelihood Impact
+Risk No. Risk Rating Likelihood Impact

-1 Amber/Medium Possible Minor
+1. Medium Hardly Ever Minor

-2 Red/High Almost Certain Critical
+2. High Almost Certain Critical

-3 Red/High Almost Certain Major
+3. Medium Probable Major

+4. Medium Possible Major

-4 Amber/Medium Possible Major
+5. Medium Possible Major

-5 Red/High Probable Critical

-6 Amber/Medium Possible Major
+6. Medium Possible Major

-7 Red/High Almost Certain Major
+7. High Almost Certain Critical

-8 Red/High Almost Certain Critical
+8. High Almost Certain Critical

-9 Amber/Medium Probable Major
+9. Medium Probable Major

-10 Red/Medium Almost Certain Critical
+10. High Almost Certain Critical

+11. Medium Possible Critical

-12 Red/Medium Probable Critical
+12. High Probable Critical

-13 Red/High Almost Certain Major
+13. High Almost Certain Critical

+14. Medium Probable Major

+4.4 The status of the fourteen strategic risks currently identified is as follows:

-- 5.5 The application of risk appetite to each of the risks has also been undertaken, this determines the level and nature of controls that are either in place or need to be implemented.
-This ensures that the controls in place are proportionate to the risk itself and the Council's appetite for risk within that area. - 5.6 As the Strategic Risk Register is a live document it is subject to continuous review and any risks identified i.e. from Directorates may receive consideration for inclusion accordingly.
+- 4.5 The application of risk appetite to each of the risks has also been undertaken, this determines the level and nature of controls that are either in place or need to be implemented.
+This ensures that the controls in place are proportionate to the risk itself and the Council's appetite for risk within that area.
+As at quarter 4, there had been reductions in the level of risk in three risks identified following mitigations that had been put in place. - 4.6 As the Strategic Risk Register is a live document it is subject to continuous review and any risks identified i.e. from Directorates may receive consideration for inclusion accordingly.
+There were no new strategic risks identified for inclusion in the Strategic Risk Register during 2023/24.

-6. Formulation of the Directorate (Operational) Risk Registers
+5. Formulation of the Directorate (Operational) Risk Registers

-- 6.1 Each Directorate identify the key risks within their service areas resulting in the formulation of a Directorate Risk Register.
-These registers contain those risks that are mainly of an operational nature and may only concern one particular directorate or department. - 6.2 Regular review of the Register and respective mitigation/action plans are then undertaken at the Directorate Management Team meetings.
-Any major risks identified by Directorates can also be elevated for consideration to be added to the Strategic Risk Register as required. - 6.3 Assurance has been given by Directorates that the Risk Registers and mitigation/actions plans have been reviewed at their Directorate Management Team meetings and are up to date. - 6.4 In addition to the Directorate Risk Registers individual projects and new policies, either of a service or strategic nature are required to develop and monitor a project risk register.
-These registers are overseen by the relevant operational boards, e.g., Central Market/Housing IT/Ground, Street Cleansing & Waste procurement.
+- 5.1 Each Directorate identify the key risks within their service areas resulting in the formulation of a Directorate Risk Register.
+These registers contain those risks that are mainly of an operational nature and may only concern one particular directorate or department. - 5.2 Regular review of the Register and respective mitigation/action plans are then undertaken at the Directorate Management Team meetings.
+Any major risks identified by Directorates can also be elevated for consideration to be added to the Strategic Risk Register as required. - 5.3 Assurance has been given by Directorates that the Risk Registers and mitigation/actions plans have been reviewed at their Directorate Management Team meetings and are up to date. - 5.4 In addition to the Directorate Risk Registers individual projects and new policies, either of a service or strategic nature are required to develop and monitor a project risk register.
+These registers are overseen by the relevant operational boards, e.g. Western Growth Corridor/Ground, Street Cleansing & Waste procurement, Re-imagining Greyfriars.

-7. Training
+6. Training

-7.1 Risk Management training is made available to the City of Lincoln Council via Lincolnshire County Council.
+6.1 Risk Management training is made available to the City of Lincoln Council via Lincolnshire County Council.
 Training was provided in June 2023 for the Services Managers Team, this focussed on key elements of the Risk Management Toolkit and the development and monitoring of risk registers.
 Training was also provided to the Corporate Leadership Team in June 2023, focussing on the Strategic Risk Register and controls/mitigations.
-An all Member training session is scheduled for August 2023.
+An all Member training session was also provided in August 2023.

-7.2 Greater Lincolnshire Risk Management Group (GLRMG)
+7. Greater Lincolnshire and East Midlands Risk Management Groups